project-seeds/myapp/README.md

 ### prerequisite:

-* run `./rename.sh` to rename the application. e.g. `./rename.sh todoApi`
+1. run `./rename.sh` to rename the application. e.g. `./rename.sh todoApi`

-* run `./create-db.sh` to create a VM preconfigured with postgres db engine (requires vermin, virtualbox and ansbile)
+2. run `./create-db.sh` to create docker-based postgres database

-* run `go get -d ./...` to install all dependencies
+3. run `go get -d ./...` to install all dependencies

-* run `./run.sh` to run the app
+4. run `./run.sh` to run the app
 it requires the following golang utilities:
 ```
 go get -u github.com/codegangsta/gin			# for gin the live reload utility